 Alternatives Hikes – What to do if you Won’t Win the Wave lottery?

 The Wave odds are not too high.
 Not everyone succeeds.
 But if you haven’t won the Wave lottery, don’t worry at all.
 This area of Kanab and Page offers many breathtaking hikes.
 Below are some of our favorites.
 Besides, if you plan a road trip in Arizona, you can check our ready to go 14 days Arizona Itinerary.
 If you plan a Utah vacation, check our detailed Utah Mighty 5 road trip itinerary!

-If you stay in Kanab is possible to do hikes below after the Wave lottery.
+If you stay in Kanab or in Page is possible to do some exciting hikes in the area.

 - Coyote Buttes South Hike in Paria Canyon-Vermilion Cliffs Wilderness is also a lottery, but it is much easier to get a permit.
 So try!